 Past Perfect Tense

-Hi English learners.
+Hello, English learners.
 Welcome to a new lesson.
-We are going to learn how to use past perfect simple tense.
+We will learn how to use the past perfect simple tense.

-We use the past perfect simple to talk about an action which happened before another action or event.
+We use the past perfect simple to describe an action that occurred before another action or event.

 - When we arrived at the theatre, the play had already started. (the play started before we came)